What’s the process?

 Postdoctoral Salary Information:

 The University updates minimum rates for postdoctoral scholars and research associates based on NIH rates.
 These minimum pay rates apply to postdoctoral scholars and research associates paid by the University using funds derived from research grants, contracts, training grants, etc., and those who have been awarded a fellowship and are paid directly by an organization external to Tufts.

 Submitting an Offer Letter:

 When you are ready to present an offer, please use this offer letter template.
-Before the offer is submitted to the candidate, coordinate with Sara Folta and Krissy Day to approve the letter.
+Before the offer is submitted to the candidate, coordinate with Sean Cash and Courtney King to approve the letter.

 They’re coming!
 Now what?

 The candidate has accepted the position!
-After confirming the start date, the next step is to work with your faculty coordinator to make sure the incoming postdoc will have a space, phone, and computer equipment.
-Your faculty coordinator will also make sure the appropriate paperwork is completed for the hire.
-If you want, your faculty coordinator can also send out a welcome announcement.
-If it is an international hire, your faculty coordinator can also connect the postdoc with the international office to finalize J-1 Visa status.
+After confirming the start date, the next step is to work with your faculty coordinator or project staff member to make sure the incoming postdoc will have a space, phone, and computer equipment.
+Your faculty coordinator or project staff member will also ensure the appropriate paperwork is completed for the hire.
+If you want, your faculty coordinator/project staff member can also send out a welcome announcement.
+If it is an international hire, your faculty coordinator can also connect the postdoc with the international office to finalize J-1 visa status.